 The building blocks for staging public engagement with ArcGIS Urban

 ArcGIS Urban is a foundational building block for creating content for collaboration.
-Using this tool, planners can generate 2D and 3D scenes of planning projects that are part of a larger comprehensive plan.
+With Urban, planners can generate 2D and 3D scenarios and share these scenes with the public as part of a larger planning initiative.
 These scenes can be used in conjunction with ArcGIS Hub and ArcGIS StoryMaps to create a richer engagement with your community.

-While each of these products can work independently to support various parts of the urban planning process, together they can create a complete experience that informs, visualizes, and generates feedback as part of one comprehensive plan.
+While each of these products can work independently to support various parts of the planning process, together they can create a complete experience that informs, visualizes, and generates feedback as part of one coordinated effort.

 In what follows, we provide a brief overview of these different tools and how they can be used together.